Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 65 or over70% (maximum)$255/month

 The loading is removed after 10 continuous years of hospital cover, regardless of when you first took it out.
-So even if you took out cover late, you will eventually pay the base rate again.

 Private health insurance at tax time